ABOUT DR. DANA CHIDEKEL

-Dr. Chidekel specializes in assessing children, adolescents and adults referred for academic, developmental, relational, occupational, and behavioral difficulties.
+Dr. Chidekel assesses children, adolescents, and adults referred for academic, developmental, relational, occupational, and behavioral difficulties.
+She also assesses older adults with concerns about age-related changes in cognitive capacity, memory, decision-making and emotional well-being.
 She is known for her knowledge of brain-behavior relationships, and of the interplay between neurocognitive, interpersonal and emotional dynamics.
-This integrated understanding cognitive and emotional processes insures that treatment can be addressed specifically, comprehensively, and proactively.
+This integrated understanding of cognitive and emotional processes ensures that treatment can be addressed specifically, comprehensively and proactively.

-Dr. Chidekel is retained as an expert witness in personal injury, medical malpractice, employment, special education, class action, elder law, and (limited) family and criminal matters.
-She is retained by plaintiff and defense in approximate equal proportions.
+Dr. Chidekel is retained as an expert witness in personal injury, medical malpractice, employment, special education, probate, class action, elder law, and limited family and criminal matters.
+She is retained by the plaintiff and defense in approximately equal proportions.
 She also serves as a consultant for other professionals, including psychologists, psychiatrists, pediatricians, occupational therapists, speech and language therapists, teachers, social workers, marriage and family counselors, educational advocates, and attorneys.
 She is a frequent presenter to lay and professional audiences.